 \section{Modulation of CMBS by periodic driving}

-As we have shown, CMBS is closely related to the chemical potential, the hopping amplitude, and the pairing amplitude of the central chain (cf. Eq. (\ref{12})).
-This implies the coupling strength $\epsilon$ can be manipulated through controlling those parameters.
+As shown in Sec. \ref{II}, CMBS is closely related to the chemical potential, the hopping amplitude, and the pairing amplitude of the central chain [cf. Eq. (\ref{12})], which implies that we can modulate the coupling strength $\epsilon$ by varying the values of those parameters.
 Considering the hopping amplitude and the pairing amplitude cannot be easily manipulated in practice, we first explore the relation between the coupling strength $\epsilon$ and the chemical potential $\mu_c$.
-We do not plot directly the dependence of $\epsilon$ on $\mu_c$.
+Here, we do not intend to plot directly the dependence of $\epsilon$ on $\mu_c$.
 Instead, we show the dependence of Rabi oscillation between two MBSs on $\mu_c$.
-This Rabi oscillation can show not only how the coupling strength changes with the chemical potential (since distinct coupling strengths can reflect on distinct Rabi frequencies, cf. Eq.(\ref{21})), but also how well the Majorana qubit works.
+By revealing different values of Rabi frequency, it can show not only how the coupling strength changes with the chemical potential [since distinct coupling strengths can reflect on distinct Rabi frequencies, cf. Eq. (\ref{21})], but also how well the Majorana qubit works.